Table of Contents

 This infographic from Hosting Tribunal breaks down more helpful affiliate marketing stats:

 Ready to reap the benefits of affiliate marketing for your brand?
 We’re providing the ultimate beginner’s guide for starting a successful affiliate marketing business in just four steps:

 - Create great content (get the content marketing basics here)

 - Drive traffic to your affiliate site

-To start, check out this short video outlining the basics of affiliate marketing:
+To start an affiliate program, check out this short video outlining the basics of affiliate marketing: